This year's B&R User Meeting was focused on one key topic: generating competitive advantage.

 In positioning themselves for long-term success on the global market, machine and systems manufacturers face particular challenges when it comes to product development.
 At the User Meeting, Dr. Rainer Stetter from ITQ addressed the need for more seamless interaction between the individual engineering disciplines – mechanical, electrical and software.

 Mechanical engineers can no longer serve as the sole driving force in development, Stetter pointed out, and software engineers need to be called on much earlier in the game.
 Interdisciplinary collaboration is the recipe for success.
 At the moment, however, few machine and systems manufacturers have made the shift in this direction.
 Instead, many remain entrenched in traditional development structures.

 Yet only when manufacturers commit to modularity and interdisciplinary exchange will they be in a position to stand out amidst growing competition – especially with formerly import countries such as China and India rapidly developing into export countries.
 The market's demands are developing quickly and dramatically; machine and systems manufacturers need agile development strategies to react effectively, according to Stetter, who concludes with some words of caution: "It's tougher to stay at the top than it is to actually get there."

 Feedback from B&R User Meeting participants was overwhelmingly positive.
-Yet smart engineering was not the only highlight, as topics presented by the other guest speakers met with equal resonance.
+Yet smart engineering was not the only highlight.
+Topics presented by the other guest speakers were met with equal resonance.
 These included issues such as usability, EMC as well as condition and energy monitoring.
 Once again, the B&R User Meeting distinguished itself as a forum for innovative ideas as well as cutting-edge products and solutions.